 Even in loose soft ground of sand the GroundGrabba Pro II will hold your largest shade structure, tarp or marquee.
-GroundGrabbas really are state of art when it comes to screw in tent pegs.
-To be honest, GroundGrabbas are premium ground anchors, head and shoulders above screw in tent pegs.
+GroundGrabba products really are state of art and market leaders when it comes to screw in tent pegs.
+To be honest, GroundGrabba's are premium ground anchors, head and shoulders above screw in tent pegs.

 For D Loops Or Eyelets

-The larger GroundGrabba Lite orange and white screw will be too large to fit through a D loop or eyelet.
+The larger GroundGrabba Lite screw in tent peg will be too large to fit through a D loop or eyelet.
 They've been designed to hold guy ropes.

 Funny how our perceptions change over time.
 The house or car we remember as a child compared to the way we see those cars or that house as an adult.
 Same thing when it came to the tent pegs I started out with.

-Even though we call our GroundGrabba screw in tent pegs heavy duty, compared to industrial ground anchors they could be deemed as light duty.
+Even though we call our GroundGrabba screw in tent pegs 'heavy duty', compared to our commercial industrial ground anchors they could be deemed as light duty.
 It is all perception of comparisons.